 The steering wheel houses audio and trip-computer control buttons.
 On cars with the Direct Shift Gearbox (DSG) transmission, racecar-style paddle shifters are on the steering wheel right at your fingertips.

 The instrument panel features VW's blue-lit gauges with red indicator arrows as well as a trip computer to track miles to empty or to display redundant navigation system instructions within the driver's line of sight.
 The gauge cluster is very readable, even in bright sunlight when the driver is wearing polarized sunglasses.
-For '07, the radio buttons are finished in silver, instead of black, a change not everyone will like.
-And the cruise-control switches have been revised for more intuitive operation.
-(An '06 interior is pictured here.)

 Not only are the seats height-adjustable, but so is the arm rest on the center console, so you can put it high for comfortable cruising or lower it so it won't interfere when you get assertive with the six-speed manual shifter.
 Cup holders are positioned on the center console so they don't interfere with gear changing.
 And there's a grab handle on the center console so the front-seat passenger can hold on.

 The Volkswagen GTI is fun to drive and that's where it shines.
 The 2.0-liter turbocharged engine is responsive and offers a broad plateau of torque.
 Maximum torque is available from a mere 1800 rpm up to 5000 rpm, so you can putter comfortably around town in fourth gear without having to overwork your right arm searching for the engine's sweet spot as you maneuver in city traffic.
-While the car operates on regular unleaded, premium fuel is recommended to achieve maximum power levels.
+While the car operates on regular unleaded, premium fuel is recommended to achieve maximum performance.

 When you want to downshift for curves on mountain roads or to make a pass on a two-lane in the country, the clutch is very light with easy pickup, the shifter has short and sure throws, and the engine spins into gear immediately.
 On winding pavement, we preferred the six-speed manual, which allowed us to feel truly connected to car and road.

 Steering is quick and precise, and the suspension is responsiveness personified.
 The GTI benefits from MacPherson struts in front and a four-link suspension in the rear.
 We found the response of even the all-season Continental tires to be up to enthusiast standards, though we think that serious enthusiasts will want to consider the larger 18-inch wheels and high-performance summer tires.
-Its 35.8-foot turning circle makes the GTI maneuverable in tight quarters.
+A 35.8-foot turning circle makes the GTI maneuverable in tight quarters.